paulinho-16/MEIC-TVVS/assignments/assignment2.md

 }
 ```

-Additionally, we changed the text displayed during the tests' execution using the `name` attribute of the `@ParameterizedTest` annotation, in order to make it more readable.
+Additionally, we changed the text displayed during the tests' execution using the `name` attribute of the `@ParameterizedTest` annotation, to make it more readable.
 Note that we created an input-output pair for each subcategory numbered in the previous subsection.

 All the tests above pass successfully, although we think that some cases where the input does not have two `:` separators, like "5:14", should be accepted.